 Our Division is committed to assisting students to become ethical, informed digital citizens.
-We strive to ensure that appropriate and responsible technology use supports high-quality teaching and learning, while also ensuring a respectful, inclusive, and safe learning and working environment.
+We strive to ensure that appropriate and responsible technology use supports high quality teaching and learning, while also ensuring a respectful, inclusive, and safe learning and working environment.

-Technology refers to any computer, software, network, or internet access on any electronic device, including those owned by the student or the Division.
+Technology refers to any hardware, applications (which may include artificial intelligence), networking and communications equipment used in the Division, including those that are personally owned.
 Division technology is intended for educational purposes and cannot be used for purposes that are illegal, unethical, disrespectful, hateful, inappropriate, or that cause harm.